Los Angeles Chinese massacre of 1871: Wing Chung Company v. the City Los Angeles

 While the convicted rioters were sentenced and taken to the San Quentin, a few other cases remained.
-Such cases included Fong Yen Ling, Sam Yuen, Yin Tuck, and Ah Ying v.
-The Mayor and Common Council of the City of Los Angeles, in which the merchants sued for damages to their stores during the Massacre.
-The Judge held that the city was not liable for the destruction of businesses and noted that such liability would only hold if the business owner had notified the city before the collapse.
-Several other cases were declined on the ground of lacking evidence.
-Thus, a review of the legal provisions was imperative to understand the court's decision despite the destruction of property and deaths.
+Such cases included Fong Yuen Ling, Sam Yuen, Yin Tuck, and Ah Yung v.
+The Mayor and Common Council of the City of Los Angeles, in which the merchants sued for damages to their stores during the massacre.
+The judge held that the city was not liable for the destruction of businesses and noted that such liability would only hold if the business owner had notified the city before the collapse.